usnistgov/BF/content/en/Info/BF Classes/_DAT/NRS.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
-	<td>Code Bug Type – A code operation defect – proper operands over an improper operation.
+	<td>Code Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Erroneous Code </td>
-	<td></td>
+	<td>Erroneous Code bug - There is a coding error in the implementation of the operation.</td>
 	</tr>
 	<tr>
 			<td>Specification Bug</td>
-	<td>Specification Bug Type – A specification operation defect – proper operands over an improper operation.
+	<td>Specification Bug type – Defect in the design of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Qualifier </td>
-	<td></td>
+	<td>A namespace include is absent; or a scope is not specified i na fully qualified name.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Qualifier </td>
-	<td></td>
+	<td>A wrongn amespace is included, or a wrong scope is specified in a fully qualified name.</td>
 	</tr>
 	<tr>
 			<td>Name Fault</td>
-	<td>Name Fault/Error Type – The resolved name is wrong.</td>
+	<td>Name Fault/Error type – The fully resolved name is wrong.</td>
 	</tr>
 	<tr>
 			<td>   Missing Overridden Function </td>